wallymathieu/assertfail/_posts/2023-12-02-Clean-Architecture-Comparison.md

 Below is a comparison between clean architecture solutions in C# and Java.
 Most of the samples are in C#.

+## High level overview

+There are some similarities and some key differences between the samples.
+No general conclusions can be taken from this comparison since:

+- Closed source clean architectures are not represented (should represent the majority of the implementations).
+- Arbitrary samples based somewhat on GitHub popularity and what I have kept my eyes on.

+## Samples

 Note also that the solutions I've picked are somewhat arbitrarily chosen.
 Some have a lot of attention on GitHub while I've kept my eyes on others for a longer time.

 | Sample | Use of Libraries/Structure | Grouping/Vertical slice |